-Computer skills, such as how to put together a basic program if for no other reason than automation, were taught.
+I also learned computer skills, such as how to put together a basic program, if for no other reason than automation.
 If you have to rename 65,000 files and you opt to do it by hand, you're in for a long day.

 Knowing how to plan for the unexpected or to always account for the possibility that something could go wrong has served me well professionally.

 One of the things I'm asked to do as part of my job is to estimate how long something will take or when something can be finished.
 It's a challenge to keep things simple, but never be as precise as you want to be.
 You build in a bit of a buffer, even if no one admits to doing it.